AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

 To create a catalog, perform the following steps:

 1. As an Admin, on the left pane, click Catalogs.
-On this page, there is a default catalog, which is automatically created when you create a Prime account.
+On this page, there is a default catalog, which is automatically created when you create a Learning Manager account.
 And by default, all the learning objects in this catalog are shared with all the learners.
 1. To create a catalog, on the upper-right corner of the page, click **Create**.
 Optionally, you can also click **Create Catalog**, which is located below the list of catalogs.
 1. On the **Create Catalog** page, enter the name and description of the catalog that you want to create.